Ny Adelgade 9: 18th century

 The property was listed in Copenhagen's first cadastre of 1689 as No. 198 in Købmager Quarter and was owned by grocer (hørkræmmer) Richart Winken at that time.
 It was listed in the new cadastre of 1756 as No. 244 in Købmager Quarter and was owned by Hans Hansen Gasse at that time.

 The property was home to 16 residents in five households at the 1787 census.
 Henning Andreas Berg, a tea merchant, resided in the building with his wife Maren Dittelberg and two maids.
 Jens Petersen Lund (1731-1797), a landscape painter, resided in the building with two maids.
 Marie Elise Bet: Abbels, a widow, resided in the building with her son Peter Abbels (clockmaker) and the lodger Hans Klein /clockmaker).
 Johan Houmann, a tailor, resided in the building with his wife Elisabeth Rasmusdatter and the lodger Peder Olsen (carpenter at Holmen).
 Niels Rasmussen Lund, a servant, resided in the building with his second wife Sophie Thorsen and an eight-year-old son from his first marriage.

-The property was later destroyed in the Copenhagen Fire of 1795, togehter with most of the other buildings in the area.
+The property was later destroyed in the Copenhagen Fire of 1795, together with most of the other buildings in the area.